lorenzosinisi/neural_bridge/README.md

 # NeuralBridge

-**A way to mimic human knowledge and decision making - An expert system built in Elixir**
+**A way to mimic human decision making, incredibily fast - An expert system built in Elixir**

 ## Installation